brainhackorg/global2020/.github/ISSUE_TEMPLATE/project-submission-template.md

 Optionally, you can also include information about:

 - [ ] Number of participants required.
-- [ ] Twitter-size summary of your project pitch.
+- [ ] Twitter-sized summary of your project pitch.
 - [ ] Provide an image of your project for the Brainhack Global 2020 website.
 <!-- You can put an image anywhere in this issue and it will be used to build your project page on the website. -->